sbcow/audi/paper/paper.md

 <!-- A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience. -->

-`pyaudi` is an open-source Python toolbox developed at the [European Space Agency](https://www.esa.int) that provides high-order, forward-mode automatic differentiation in a multivariate setting.
-The toolbox is built on C++ class templates, exposed to Python via pybind11, and, at its core, implements the algebra of truncated Taylor polynomials.
-This design allows the underlying generalized dual number type to act as a seamless drop-in replacement for scalar types such as floats, while operator overloading ensures that derivatives are propagated automatically.
-The C++ code base `audi` can also be used directly and allows for greater flexibility in the instantiation of the algebra over different fields.
+`pyaudi` is an open-source Python toolbox developed at the [European Space Agency](https://www.esa.int) that provides high-order forward-mode automatic differentiation in a multivariate setting.
+Built on C++ class templates and exposed to Python via pybind11, it implements the algebra of truncated Taylor polynomials.
+This design allows its generalized dual number type to serve as a drop-in replacement for scalar types like floats, with operator overloading ensuring automatic derivative propagation.
+The underlying C++ codebase `audi` can also be used directly, offering greater flexibility for instantiating the algebra over different fields.

-All standard mathematical operations are supported, leveraging the nilpotency of exponentiation in the algebra of truncated Taylor polynomials.
-In essence, within a truncated algebra $\mathcal A^n$, any polynomial $p \in \mathcal A^n$ with vanishing constant term evaluates to zero when raised to a power greater than the truncation order ($m > n$).
-This property enables efficient and exact computation of derivatives to arbitrary order while maintaining the simplicity of standard numerical code.
+All standard mathematical operations are supported, leveraging the nilpotency of exponentiation in truncated Taylor polynomial algebra.
+Within a truncated algebra $\mathcal A^n$, any polynomial $p \in \mathcal A^n$ with vanishing constant term evaluates to zero when raised to a power greater than the truncation order ($m > n$).
+This property enables efficient and exact computation of derivatives to arbitrary order while preserving the simplicity of standard numerical code.

-On top of the algebra of truncated Taylor polynomials, `pyaudi` also offers an implementation of Taylor models [@makino1998rigorous], which combines truncated Taylor polynomials with an interval bounding their truncation error as well as a number of miscellaneous algorithms useful for applications in differential intelligence, high-order automatic differentiation, verified integration and more.
+Beyond truncated Taylor polynomials, `pyaudi` also implements Taylor models [@makino1998rigorous], which combine these polynomials with an interval bounding their truncation error, along with miscellaneous algorithms for applications in differential intelligence, high-order automatic differentiation, verified integration, and related fields.

 # Statement of need

 <!-- A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work. -->

-`pyaudi` enables users to compute and manipulate order-$n$ Taylor expansions of generic computational graphs, while also providing rigorous bounds on the truncation error through their associated Taylor models.
-These Taylor representations of program outputs can be exploited in a variety of ways, including fast Monte Carlo simulations, rigorous uncertainty analysis, local inversion of output–input relations, and high-order sensitivity studies.
-The package implements the high-order automatic differentiation methodology originally developed by Berz and Makino ([@berz2014introduction], [@makino1998rigorous]), while introducing novel implementation details in polynomial multiplication routines and in the bounding of Taylor models.
+`pyaudi` enables users to compute and manipulate order-$n$ Taylor expansions of generic computational graphs, while providing rigorous bounds on truncation errors through associated Taylor models.
+These Taylor representations of program outputs can be used for fast Monte Carlo simulations, rigorous uncertainty analysis, local inversion of output–input relations, and high-order sensitivity studies.
+The package implements the high-order automatic differentiation methodology of Berz and Makino ([@berz2014introduction], [@makino1998rigorous]), introducing novel implementation details in polynomial multiplication routines and Taylor model bounding.

 # Existing libraries with similar capabilities

-As of the time of writing, there are two main open source libraries that allow to perform similar computations to those allowed by `pyaudi`.
-The first one is the C/C++ library DACE [@massari2018differential] implementing the full differential algebra of truncated Taylor polynomials with float coefficients.
-Unlike `pyaudi`, DACE relies on a polynomial multiplication routine that makes extensive use of memory for the storage of monomial coefficients.
-As discussed in the comparison reported below, this approach gives DACE an advantage for single evaluations at lower orders, with the benefit diminishing as computations are performed in batches and at high orders.
+At the time of writing, two main open-source libraries perform computations similar to those in `pyaudi`.
+The first is the C/C++ library DACE
+[@massari2018differential], which implements the full differential algebra of truncated Taylor polynomials with float coefficients.
+Unlike `pyaudi`, DACE uses a memory-intensive polynomial multiplication routine for storing monomial coefficients.
+As shown in the separate paper_results.md file
+(in the paper directory of the paper branch of the repository), this gives DACE an advantage for single evaluations at low orders, though the benefit decreases for batched computations and higher orders.

-A second relevant project are the Julia libraries TaylorSeries.jl and TaylorModels.jl [@benet2019taylormodels] providing implementations of Taylor models to compute rigorous bounds on generic Taylor series.
-However, their underlying approach differs substantially from that of `pyaudi`, and preliminary comparisons presented here indicate that `pyaudi` can significantly outperform these libraries in the practical cases tested.
+The second project comprises the Julia libraries TaylorSeries.jl and TaylorModels.jl [@benet2019taylormodels], which implement Taylor models to compute rigorous bounds on Taylor series.
+Their approach, however, differs substantially from `pyaudi`, and preliminary results — also presented in the separate paper_results.md file — indicate that `pyaudi` significantly outperforms them in the tested cases.

-In the field of machine learning, in recent years a plethora of automatic differentiation toolboxes have risen tailored at the efficient execution of machine learning tasks and optimization in general.
-JAX [@jax2018github], TensorFlow [@tensorflow2015-whitepaper], PyTorch [@paszke2019pytorch] (autograd) are perhaps the most widely adopted.
-For low order derivatives (first and second order only) these are very efficient and should be used as they implement efficiently reverse mode automatic differentiation which for these tasks is often superior.
-For higher order derivatives, instead, most implementation suffer greatly and, although some experimental features start to be available (see JAX's jet feature [@bettencourt2019taylor]), they are still not mature enough.
+In recent years, numerous automatic differentiation toolboxes have emerged for machine learning and optimization, notably JAX [@jax2018github], TensorFlow
+[@tensorflow2015-whitepaper], and PyTorch [@paszke2019pytorch] (autograd).
+These excel at low-order derivatives (first and second), where reverse-mode differentiation is highly efficient.
+For higher-order derivatives, however, most implementations perform poorly; while experimental features such as JAX’s jet module [@bettencourt2019taylor] show promise, they remain immature.

 ## Key aspects